TriplyDB/Documentation/docs/generics/common-steps-to-install.md

 ### Check the Node.js installation

-Run the following command to check whether Node.js was installated correctly.
+Run the following command to check whether Node.js was installed correctly.

 ```sh
 node --version